-The future’s exponential causality has been added to your bookmarks.
+The future’s exponential causality has been saved

 In the same way that humans have a hard time understanding exponential functions in mathematics, we also find it difficult to anticipate what I term “exponential causality.”
 Journalists and academics tend to focus on things that can be directly inferred.
 To catch up with everything else that will eventually matter, some may turn to science fiction.

 Last fall, Michael Raynor advised us to read more science fiction, and around that time, I received A History of the Future in 100 Objects as a gift.
 Authored by Adrian Hon—a neuroscientist by training and the CEO of a gaming company by occupation—the book looks back from the year 2082 (which is within the likely lifespan of some living Millennials) and stitches together its narrative using 100 objects that represent the journey humanity took since the present day.
 This voyage into the future is challenging, amusing, and surprising, but it is rarely dystopian.
 Hon is an optimist who sees many future delights for us humans.
 (The book’s website provides the stories for about 30 of the objects.)